NHERI-SimCenter/WE-UQ/Examples/weuq-0012/README.rst

    RV tab

 .. note::
-   The user can additionally specify random variables for structural parameters by putting a string for some of the structural properties in GI tab (e.g. "W" for the floor weight instead of 1.e7), and specifying the corresponding probability distribution at the RV tab (e.g. name: W, distribution: Normal, Mean: 1.e7, Standard Dev: 1.e6).
+   The user can additionally specify random variables for structural parameters by putting a string for some of the structural properties in the GI tab (e.g. "W" for the floor weight instead of 1.e7) and specifying the corresponding probability distribution at the RV tab (e.g. name: W, distribution: Normal, Mean: 1.e7, Standard Dev: 1.e6).

 7. Once all the information is provided, click the Run or Run at DesignSafe button to run the analysis.